John David Provoo: Later years

 Provoo found it difficult to recover from being tried for treason.
 He said it felt like "towing a shipwreck" behind him.
 He settled in Baltimore, but had trouble holding down a job because of the publicity which had surrounded his trial.
 His wife divorced him.
 In September 1957, he was arrested in Lincoln, Nebraska, and pleaded guilty to a charge of contributing to the delinquency of a minor, a 16-year-old runaway boy from Maryland.
 He was sentenced on August 29, 1958, to three years in the men's reformatory.

 After his release from prison, Provoo went to Japan to resume his Buddhist studies.
 At the Nichiren-shū Buddhist School, he was promoted to a high position, roughly equivalent to that of bishop in the Catholic Church.
 He returned to the United States to teach Buddhism, hoping to allow others to learn without having to relocate and learn Japanese as he had.
 In 1967 he settled on the island of Oahu where he led a Buddhist group.
 He later led a Buddhist group near the town of Pahoa on the Island of Hawaii.
 He also started up the non-profit Buddhist School of America.
 He built a small temple and some cabins.
 He lived there and usually had a few students living with him.
 As a Buddhist teacher, he went by the Buddhist name "Nichijo Shaka".
-He had earned the honorific titles "Reverend" and "Bishop" but preferred to be called "Nichijo".
-He occasionally conducted religious services for people in the community and received people for counseling.

 He died at Hilo Medical Center on August 28, 2001.
 His ashes were buried at the Hawaii Veteran's Cemetery No. 2.